vfarah-if/GitPlayground/README.md

-# GitPlayground
+# Sample Client Connections
-Playground for testing git connections and types
+Playground for testing rest connections, Flurl, Bddfy and other concepts